CSCRC-SCREED/QUT-ZSS-2023-SV/Datasets/Raw dataset (network traffic)/923/923b/Attack description.md

 # Malicious behaviour:

-Network level: Except the Benign publisher program, the malicious program will be also running and publishing SV packets (50ms heartbeat) with counterfeit measurements to fake fault-free situations only when an over-current status occurs around Transformers (a measurement exceed the pre-defined threshold).
-The malicious program stops injecting when the measurement is back to normal.
+Network level: the malicious program will modify the original SV packets with counterfeit measurements to fake fault-free situations only when an over-current status occurs on the 22kV bus line (measurements exceed the pre-defined threshold).
+The malicious program stops modifying after approximately 30 seconds.

-Physical process level: if a short circuit happens around Transformers, Circuit breakers STILL trip and the safety protection is STILL functional.
+Physical process level: if a short circuit happens on the 22kV bus line, Circuit breakers NEVER trip and the safety protection ALWAYS failed (attacks ALWAYS impact the physical process).

-Four types of events happen successively, and the approximate ranges of SmpCnt for each type are specified:
+Three types of events happen successively, and the approximate SmpCnt (benign) ranges of each type are listed below:
-- Fault-free (0-400, 1400-1800)
+- Fault-free (0-400, 1000-1200, 1400-1800)
-- Attacks (400-500, 1800-1900)
+- Attacks (400-1000, 1800-2400)
-- Emergency (500-1200, 1900-2400)
 - DMZ (1200-1400)